People

 David Francis

-David brings huge experience and intelligence to anything he does, a beautiful calm and a remarkably clear head.
+David brings experience, integrity and intelligence to anything he does, alongside a beautiful calm, and a remarkably clear head.

 Caroline Sharpen